 \section{21 cm and Foreground Components}

-In a radio frequency context, noise contributes to the observed signal besides the 21 cm radiation.
-Separating into 21 cm, foregrounds and instrumentation signals, we first give a short description of what composes our data set.
-We used the set of simulations described in \citep{BINGO_V}.

-In Fig. \ref{fig: Foregrounds}, we can see all components used to perform the foreground removal analysis and estimate 21 cm signal.
-All maps were masked with a binary mask that allows only regions between -24$^0$ and -8$^0$ in declination.
+We provided detailed information about our data set in Appendix~\ref{Section: AppendixA}, which is the same set of simulations described in \citep{BINGO_V}.
+In Fig.~\ref{fig: Foregrounds}, we display all components used to perform the foreground-removal analysis and estimate the 21\,cm signal.
+Our observational signals comprise the 21\,cm signal, foregrounds, and instrumental noise, and all maps are masked with a binary mask to remove the unobserved sky.